Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Gimbal360

-This specific architectural design is the key to stable end-to-end training.
-By forcing the dense correspondence field to pass through the soft-argmin bottleneck, the Jacobian of the rigid projection inherently acts as a structural gradient filter during backpropagation.
-Because the rigid transformation manifold is extremely low-rank, the Jacobian perfectly projects the chaotic, uncorrelated gradients into a subspace of globally coherent, rigid transformation updates.
-This strictly prohibits the network from learning localized ``jelly'' warps, forcing it instead to autonomously align the features with the horizontal equator of the Canonical Viewing Space.
+\paragraph{Rigid Bottleneck as a Gradient Filter.} By forcing the dense correspondence field to pass through the rigid bottleneck, the solver's Jacobian acts as a structural gradient filter during backpropagation.
+Because the rigid camera model has only three degrees of freedom, backpropagated gradients are projected onto the rank-3 subspace spanned by its Jacobian.
+Thus, noisy, spatially uncorrelated components of the diffusion gradient are suppressed, and only globally coherent, rigid alignment updates reach the dense predictor.
+This design prevents localized ``jelly'' warps while still allowing DPC to learn, jointly with the generator, the anchoring that best serves panorama completion.